wp-plugins/widget-visibility-time-scheduler/README.txt

 1. You see the english interface of the Widget Visibility Time Scheduler in the Archive Widget.
 These fields appear in each other widget.
 2. German interface of the Widget Visibility Time Scheduler in the Archive Widget
 3. Spanish interface of the Widget Visibility Time Scheduler in the Archive Widget
+3. Brazilian portuguese interface of the Widget Visibility Time Scheduler in the Archive Widget

 == Changelog ==

+= 2.2 =
+* Added brazilian portuguese translation
+* Added screenshot of the widget in brazilian portuguese language

 = 2.1.1 =
 Fixed typo in the spanish translation